Financial services marketing is highly competitive and your customers more demanding than ever before

 - This is why it is vital that companies in the financial services industry have a detailed marketing plan in place.
 Without one, you could well be missing out on effective communications techniques - both traditional and digital.

 Creating a digital marketing plan for financial services

-It can also mean that your activity isn't integrated, with each channel working in a silo.
-Ultimately, this can result in mixed messaging, different tones of voice and a failure to reach your customers at the right time and on the right channel.
+- It can also mean that your activity isn't integrated, with each channel working in a silo.
+Ultimately, this can result in mixed messaging, different tones of voice, and a failure to reach your customers at the right time and on the right channel.

 Marketing channels for financial services

 - Similarly, you're still able to benefit from SEO and content marketing, ensuring that you can build trust at every stage of the customer journey.

-However, every channel you use should be part of an integrated marketing strategy.
+- Every channel you use should be part of an integrated marketing strategy.
 This means that the messages you use at brick and mortar locations, such as banks, should mirror those being used on Facebook.